mercari/DataflowTemplate/README.md

   --config=/mnt/config/{MyConfig}.json
 ```

+* Note:
-Note: If you use BigQuery module locally, you will need to specify the `tempLocation` argument.
+  * If you use BigQuery module locally, you will need to specify the `tempLocation` argument.
+  * If the pipeline is to access an emulator running on a local machine, such as Cloud Spanner, the `--net=host` option is required.

 ## Committers